Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 Hermit crabs sometimes insist on remaining in shells that no longer fit, which can become problematic.
 The more a hermit crab grows, the tighter the shell will become.

 Eventually, the hermit crab may get stuck in the shell.
-So, encourage the hermit crab to bathe in saltwater to loosen its grip.
+Encourage the hermit crab to bathe in saltwater to loosen its grip.
 From there, entice it out with food.

-Wet paint can trap hermit crabs in a shell, which is why avoiding painted shells is essential.
+Wet paint can trap hermit crabs in a shell, so avoiding painted shells is essential.
 Place the hermit crab in warm water to briefly bring water into the shell and turn the paint into a paste.

-Take a paperclip and gently separate the hermit crab’s skin from the shell.
-Tempt the hermit crab out and throw the shell away, so it isn’t reused.
-Immediately provide several suitable unpainted alternatives.
+Take a paperclip and separate the hermit crab’s skin from the shell.
+Tempt the hermit crab out and throw the shell away so it isn’t reused.
+Then, offer several suitable unpainted alternatives.

 How To Get A Shy Hermit Crab To Come Out

-If hermit crabs are resistant to leaving their shells, you need to be patient, as there’s every chance your hermit crabs will emerge after dark.
+If hermit crabs resist leaving their shells, you must be patient, as there’s every chance hermit crabs will emerge after dark.
 If you need a faster response, use these techniques:

 Temptation

-what does it mean when your hermit crab won't come out of its shell?
+why won't my hermit crab come out of its shell?

 Handling

-Most hermit crabs will leave their shells if handled, which can be a strange sensation for hermit crabs.
+Most hermit crabs leave their shells when handled, which can be a strange sensation.
 Hermit crabs poke their heads out of their shells to discover what’s happening.

-This can be a good test regarding whether your hermit crabs trust you.
-Hermit crabs will emerge to smell your skin if you have a good relationship.
-If not, the hermit crabs will chirp and retreat into its shell.
+This can be a good test regarding whether a hermit crab trusts you.
+It’ll emerge to smell your skin if you have a good relationship.
+If not, the hermit crab will chirp and retreat to its shell.

 In the latter case, be cautious, as hermit crabs can still pinch from within their shell.
 If hermit crabs have reason to fear for their safety, they’ll use their claws.